microsoft/PowerPlatformConnectors/certified-connectors/Zoho Mail/readme.md

 # Zoho Mail

-This connector allows you to send emails from Zoho Mail.
+Zoho Mail connector gives you the power to manage your emails and perform actions such as saving them as drafts, receiving them, and triggering flows when new emails arrive.

 ## Publisher: Zoho Corporation